GitauHarrison/notes/02_django/02_applications_and_routes.md

 ### URL Patterns

-URL patterns are used to match requested URLS.
+URL patterns are used to match requested URLs.
 Django runs through all available patterns in order and retrieves the first one that matches a requested URL.
 Once one of the URL patterns matches, Django imports and calls the given view function.

 ### Application URLs